-- 50. (1) The parties to a registered collective agreement may jointly request the Minister to who shall make some or all of its provisions binding upon employers and employees not otherwise subject to the agreement, if - - (a) those employers and employees fall within the type of industry covered by the agreement; and - (b) the parties to the agreement represent the majority of employers and employees in the industry or area. - (2) A Joint Negotiation Council may request the Minister to make some or all of the provisions of a registered collective agreement concluded by the Council binding upon all employers and employees within the industry or area in respect of which the Council is registered in terms of section 46. - (3) Upon receipt of a request under sub-sections (1) or (2) the Minister shall, in writing, notify the employers and registered trade unions representing employees within the scope of the request within fourteen days of receipt of the request and shall invite them to submit comments in writing within fourteen days of notification. - (4) The Minister shall give effect to a request made under sub-section (1) or (2) unless the Minister has reason to believe that the extension of the agreement shall be oppressive and unjust, and in such event the Minister may refuse the extension or limit it as the Minister sees fit so as to mitigate any oppressive or unjust effects, giving reasons in writing for such refusal or limitation. - (5) The Minister shall cause notice of any extension or exemption to be published in the Gazette, and such extension or exemption shall take effect in respect of the parties to whom it is extended from the date specified in such notice. - (6) Any person or organization may apply to the Joint Negotiation Council concerned for exemption no where no such Council exist, to the Minister for exemption from the provisions of a binding collective agreement. - (7) Any person or organization aggrieved by a decision of the Minister not to comply with a request under-subsection (1) or (2) may refer the matter to the Court, which may make such order as it deems just and equitable, including ordering the Minister to give effect to the request. - (8) Any person or organization aggrieved by a decision of a Joint Negotiation Council or the Minister not to grant an application for an extension under sub-section (5) may appeal to the Court against such a decision, and the Court may make such order as it deems just and equitable. - (9) Notwithstanding the provisions of this section, the Minister shall not exercise his powers unless the Labour Advisory Board so recommends.
+50. (1) The parties to a registered collective agreement may jointly request the Minister who shall make some or all of its provisions binding upon employers and employees not otherwise subject to the agreement, if -

+- (a) those employers and employees fall within the type of industry covered by the agreement; and - (b) the parties to the agreement represent the majority of employers and employees in the industry or area.

+(2) A Joint Negotiation Council may request the Minister to make some or all of the provisions of a registered collective agreement concluded by the Council binding upon all employers and employees within the industry or area in respect of which the Council is registered in terms of section 45.

+(3) Upon receipt of a request under sub-sections (1) or (2) the Minister shall, in writing, notify the employers and registered trade unions representing employees within the scope of the request within fourteen days of receipt of the request and shall invite them to submit comments in writing within fourteen days of notification.

+(4) The Minister shall give effect to a request made under sub-section (1) or (2) unless the Minister has reason to believe that the extension of the agreement shall be oppressive and unjust, and in such event the Minister may refuse the extension or limit it as the Minister sees fit so as to mitigate any oppressive or unjust effects, giving reasons in writing for such refusal or limitation.

+(5) The Minister shall cause notice of any extension or exemption to be published in the Gazette, and such extension or exemption shall take effect in respect of the parties to whom it is extended from the date specified in such notice.

+(6) Any person or organization may apply for exemption from the provisions of a bindingcollective agreement to the Joint Negotiation Council concerned and where no such Council exists to the Minister.

+(7) Any person or organization aggrieved by a decision of the Minister not to comply with a request under-subsection (1) or (2) may refer the matter to the Court, which may make such order as it deems just and equitable, including ordering the Minister to give effect to the request.

+(8) Any person or organization aggrieved by a decision of a Joint Negotiation Council or the Minister not to grant an application for an extension under sub-section (5) may appeal to the Court against such a decision, and the Court may make such order as it deems just and equitable.

+(9) Notwithstanding the provisions of this section, the Minister shall exercise these powers after receiving recommendation from the Labour Advisory Board.

-Submission of annual report by the Joint Negotiation Council.
+Submission of annual report by the Joint Negotiation Council

-51. The Joint Negotiation Council shall submit an annual report to the Commissioner of Labour on the matters it has handled during that year.
+51. The Joint Negotiation Council shall, within three (3) months of the expiry of the calendar year, submit an annual report to the Commissioner of Labour on the matters it has handled during that year.